Is Punta Cana expensive? Learn everything about prices in Punta Cana!

 Cost of airport transfers in Punta Cana

 There are different ways of getting from Punta Cana International Airport to your accommodation.
-All the costs below are one-way,
+All the costs below are one-way:

 Further information to read: